-Turn 1 Administrative Phase All Fired, Moved, Assault Move, Spotted, FFE and Melee markers are removed.
+Turn 1 Administrative Phase

+All Fired, Moved, Assault Move, Spotted, FFE and Melee markers are removed.

 Turn 2 Rally Phase

-62

 Roll for initiative.
-Both players roll a 5, thus the initiative stays with the side that had it on the last turn; USMC initiative.
-The Corpsman in hex I4 can attempt to rally the Shaken Squad.
-To do so, the Corpsman, not the Squad, has to pass a Morale Check (MC).
-Since the Corpsman is in a Road hex, open terrain, which provides no TM, there is no DRM; he must roll ≤ 6 with 2d6.
-He rolls an 8 and the Squad remains Shaken and exposed in the open.
+Both players roll a 5, thus the initiative stays with the side that had it on the last turn; American initiative.
+The Medic in hex F8 can attempt to rally the Shaken Squad.
+To do so, the Medic, not the Squad, has to pass a Morale Check (MC).
+Since the Medic is in Clear terrain that provides no TM, there is no DRM; he must roll ≤ 6 (his Morale) with 2d6.
+He rolls an 8 and the Squad remains Shaken-and exposed in the open.

-The VC player now makes his rally attempts.
-Of the two Shaken MMCs he has, only the Squad in the hex with Dobie San can perform a rally attempt.
-The Shaken Squad has a Morale of 3, but 1 can be subtracted from the roll because of Dobie San's LM and 2 can be subtracted because they are in a Bamboo Huts hex, which has a +TM; thus the Shaken Squad will rally on a 2d6 roll of \leq 6.
-The VC player rolls a 10, however, and the Squad remains Shaken.
+The German player now makes his rally attempts.
+Of his two Shaken MMCs, only the Squad in the hex with Lt.
+Koch can perform a rally attempt.
+The Shaken Squad has a Morale of 5, but 1 can be subtracted from the roll because of Lt.
+Koch's LM and 2 can be subtracted because they are in a LC Building, which has a +TM; thus the Shaken Squad will rally on a 2d6 roll of ≤ 8 .
+The German player rolls a 10, however, and the Squad remains Shaken.

+1145

 Turn 2 Operations Phase

-It's the USMC player's impulse, and he has important decisions to make.
-One of his Squads is exposed, but the VC don't have much Good Order FP on the Map (see Figure 5).
-This basic infantry example ends here, but play it out and see if the Americans can take the Bamboo Huts in K4.
+It's the American player's impulse, and he has important decisions to make.
+Two of his Squads are exposed, but the Germans don't have much Good Order FP on the Map.
+This basic infantry example ends here, but play it out and see if the Americans can take that LC Building in D6, though.

-Figure 5

-EXAMPLE OF PLAY: BASIC ARMORED

-In this Example of Play (EoP), combat
+Example of Play: Basic Armored Combat

-involving armored vehicles and infantry is presented.
-In this situation, a light-armored recon platoon of French vehicles has been ambushed by the Soviets.
-The lead French ERC-90 was destroyed, and its Wreck is on the Road ahead of the remaining two ERC-90s, one commanded by Armor Leader Ltn.
-Vallance, and an AMX-10RC (see Figure 6).
-It's the start of the Operations Phase and the French player has the initiative.
+In this Example of Play (EoP), combat involving armored vehicles and infantry is presented.
+In this situation, a platoon of American M4A1 Sherman tanks with support from a M10 Wolverine Tank Destroyer have been ambushed by the Germans.
+The lead Sherman was destroyed, and its Wreck is on the Road ahead of the remaining two Shermans, one commanded by Armor Leader Sgt.
+Darius, and the M10 (see Figure 5; next page).
+It's the start of the Operations Phase and the American player has the initiative.

-Figure 6
+60